Judeuzo/UI-UX-DESIGN-PROJECT-BY-JUDE-UZO/README.md

 # UI-UX-DESIGN-PROJECT-
-UI/UX DESIGN PROJECT FOR FINTECH COMPANY
+UI/UX DESIGN PROJECT FOR FINTECH COMPANY BY JUDE UZO

 The first page illustrates the loading page where the application launches.
 This poses a minimalistic design with company logo and company name on show